hianjana/Seattle-Airbnb-Data-Analysis-and-Booking-Price-Prediction/README.md

 Since the project is aimed at new properties,the reviews.csv or any review related data present in the listings dataset has not been used.

+### Dependencies
+The libraries used in the project are:

+###### For data pre-processing
+pandas
+numpy
+datetime
+matplotlib.pyplot
+seaborn
+scipy.stats
+from sklearn.model_selection import train_test_split

+###### For modelling
+sklearn.linear_model
+sklearn.ensemble

+###### For model evaluation
+sklearn.metrics

-### Data insights
+### Summary

-1. How is the price distribution among all the Airbnb Seattle properties?
-2. What are the most expensive/ cheapest neighbourhoods in Seattle?
+1. Magnolia, Queen Anne and Downtown are the most expensive neighbourhoods in Seattle for Airbnb.
+Delridge is the cheapest one to stay.
-3. Do some property types cost more than others?
+2. Staying in a boat would be the costliest and staying in a dormitory will be the cheapest.
+3. January is the peak month when it comes to bookings.
-4. How is the property booking per month?
-5. Is there a peak season for Airbnb bookings?
+4. Summer is the peak season for bookings.
+5. Random Forest model gives the best result for this data and can be used for further predictions.

 ### Related blog and creator info